Showing 70 items

 Furniture - Chair, 1897-1921

-... henry and mary jane giles... and mostly came from the home of Vera’s parents-in-law, Henry Giles... and mostly came from the home of Vera’s parents-in-law, Henry Giles ...These cane chairs are one of many 19th century items of furniture, linen and crockery donated to Flagstaff Hill Maritime Village by, Vera and Aurelin Giles.
+... henry and mary jane giles... and mostly came from the home of Vera’s parents-in-law, Henry Giles... from the home of Vera’s parents-in-law, Henry Giles and his ...These cane chairs are one of many 19th century items of furniture, linen and crockery donated to Flagstaff Hill Maritime Village by, Vera and Aurelin Giles.
 The items are associated with Warrnambool and the Giles Family history.
 Items donated by the family have come to be known as the “Giles Collection”.
 Many items in the Lighthouse Keeper’s Cottage were donated by Vera and Aurelin Giles and mostly came from the home of Vera’s parents-in-law, Henry Giles and his wife Mary Jane (nee Freckleton) who married in 1880 and whose photos are on display in the parlour.
 Henry was born at Tower Hill in 1858, and was a labourer on the construction of the Warrnambool Breakwater before leaving in 1895 for around seven years to build bridges in NSW.
 Mary Jane was born in 1860 at Cooramook and she attended Mailor’s Flat State School and where she eventually was to become a student teacher.
 After which she became a governess at “Injemiara” where her grandfather, Francis Freckleton, had once owned land.
 Henry and Mary’s family consisted of six, some of the children were born at Mailor’s Flat and later some children at Wangoom.
 They lived with their parents at Wangoom and Purnim west, and this is where Henry died in 1933 and Mary Jane in 1940.
 Heywood & Wakefield Furniture Co: The Heywood-Wakefield Company is an American furniture manufacturer established in 1897.
 It went on to become a major presence in the US.
 Its older products are considered collectibles and have been featured on television antique programs.
 The Heywood brothers established themselves in 1826, as furniture makers and the Wakefield Company began in 1855 as a separate company.
 Both firms produced wicker and rattan furniture, and as these products became increasingly popular towards the end of the century, they became serious rivals.
 In 1897 the companies merged as Heywood Brothers & Wakefield Company (this name was changed to Heywood-Wakefield Company in 1921), purchasing Washburn-Heywood Chair Company in 1916, Oregon Chair Company in 1920, and Lloyd Manufacturing Company in 1921.
 While its wooden furniture plant in Gardner, Massachusetts closed in 1979, a branch in Menominee, Michigan continued to manufacture metal outdoor seats, auditorium seats, and school furniture.
 The Heywood-Wakefield Company Complex in Gardner was added to the National Historic Register in 1983.
 The South Beach Furniture Company acquired the rights to the name in 1994 and reproduces its wooden furniture.
 Both founding companies produced wicker and rattan furniture in the late 19th century.
 The wicker styles drew on the Aesthetic Movement and Japanese influences simpler designs arose in the wake of the Arts and Crafts Movement.
 The merged entity stayed abreast of wicker furniture trends by hiring designers such as Paul Frankl and Donald Deskey during the 1920s.
 Its furniture was exhibited at the 1933 Century of Progress exhibition and the 1964 New York World's Fair.
 During the 1930s and 1940s, Heywood-Wakefield began producing furniture using sleek designs based on French Art Deco.The Giles family collection has social significance at a local level, because it illustrates the level of material support the Warrnambool community gave to Flagstaff Hill when the village and Museum was established.
 The wicker furniture is a fine example of late 19th and early 20th century light weight domestic furniture that are today very collectible items and quite rare and valuable.Pair of wicker armchairs, painted dark brown.
 The open wicker weave pattern extends from the seat up to the armrests and completely over the backrest, plus across the front of the chair below the seat.
 The seat is very firmly woven and fitted into a timber frame.
 A reinforcing pattern of wicker work covers the top edges of the armrests and backrest in one piece and folds around to the underside, referred to as ‘rolled serpentine arms and back’.
 The hollow ends of the armrests are filled with a circular knob of wicker work.
 The back legs are also completed with decorative wicker knobs.
 One chair base (3788.01) has been strengthened with metal bracing.
 The other chair (3788.02) has the remnants of an orange manufacture’s tag fixed to the base.
 The chairs were made 1897-1921 by Heywood Brothers & Wakefield Company, USA.
 These chairs are part of the Giles Collection.Printed in black on an orange tag “MANUFA - Heywood B – GARDNE”flagstaff hill, warrnambool, shipwrecked coast, flagstaff hill maritime museum, shipwreck coast, great ocean road, giles collection, giles family, henry and mary jane giles, tower hill, cooramook, warrnambool breakwater, mailor’s flat, wangoom, 19th century furniture, wicker armchairs, rolled serpentine wicker work, cane armchair, classic wicker furniture, victorian style furniture, domestic furniture late 19th century, heywood-wakefield company -

 Mission to Seafarers Victoria